ArianaBik96/immo-eliza-ml/README.md

 ## Description
 This project focuses on creating a machine learning model to predict real estate property prices in Belgium using data from Immoweb.
-It uses RandomForestRegression to train the model.
+It uses Linear Regression and RandomForestRegression to train the model.
-At the moment, the R^2 score of the test set is 0.61
+At the moment, best the R^2 score of the test set for houses is 0.74 and for apartments is 0.71

 ![Alt text](pics/machine_learning_1.png)